Variational approach to nonholonomic and inequality-constrained mechanics: Introduction

+While offering compelling conceptual and technical benefits, a key limitation of Hamilton's action principle is that it only applies to systems in which conservative forces act.
+I.e.\ work done by the forces in the system may only depend on initial and final point of motion.
+Even more importantly for practical application, Hamilton's principle only allows us to include constraints to system motion that at most depend on the position of the moving object, such as when an ideal pendulum is constrained to move on a circular path.
+Constraints related to elementary types of motion, such as those arising in the motion of wheels, on the other hand depend on the velocity of the object in motion in a non-linear fashion and foil Hamiton's principle.

+In fact the vast majority of works treating such {\it non-holonomic} motion \cite{bloch2005nonholonomic} operate on the level of the equations of motion.
+Using well established principles, such as d'Alembert-Lagrange, Gauss or Chetaev, it is possible to construct the correct physical equations of motion \cite{flannery:2005,flannery:2011}.
+In turn one may determine the classical trajectory straight forwardly from the solution of these ordinary differential equations.
+It is important to note that these equations of motion however are not derived from an extremized action principle but instead from consideration of forces and their relation to the variation of paths to which the system is subjected.

+To date only few studies have made progress towards a genuine extremized action treatment of non-holonomic systems.
+Notably, in ref.~\cite{PhysRevLett.101.030402} auxiliary degrees of freedom are deployed to render the Chaplygin sleigh variational.
+In ref.~\cite{nonholo24} the authors use the theory of dual systems to construct a complementary system of variables that at least perturbatively allows one to treat non-holonomic systems as variational.

+Our study contributes to the ongoing quest for an extremized action treatment of non-holonomic systems by independently developing an explicit and general action, based solely on the Lagrange and constraint functions.
+Our action captures linear and non-linear non-integrable non-holonomic motion, which remains outside of Hamilton's action principle.
+In contrast to \cite{PhysRevLett.101.030402} our action is formulated using the original degrees of freedom, distributed on a closed time contour and no unphysical limiting procedure is necessary.
+In addition, our action can be formulated non-perturbatively and its construction does not rely on the solution of a system of equations as required in \cite{nonholo24}.

-A mechanical system, subject to one or multiple constraints that are not derivable from position constraint equalities is called non-holonomic \cite{bloch2005nonholonomic}.
-The most common form of non-holonomic constraints are velocity dependent constraints, as well as position inequality constraints.
-The rolling-spinning disc on an incline \cite{flannery:2005}, as well as a particle under constant gravity in the presence of hard surfaces are two such challenging classic models.
+Besides the above-mentioned systems with velocity dependent constraints the challenge of establishing an action principle affects also systems with position inequality constraints.
+The rolling-spinning disc on an incline \cite{flannery:2005}, as well as a particle under constant gravity in the presence of hard surfaces are two models representing motion inaccessible to Hamilton's action principle.